Drink Driving Lawyers / DUI Lawyers

 Melbourne Drink Driving Lawyers

 Victoria’s drink driving and DUI penalties are the toughest in all of Australia and the legal implications of being caught driving with a blood alcohol concentration (BAC) over 0.05 or whilst under the influence of illegal or prescription drugs are serious.
 Penalties include suspension and even total loss of licence.
-In a lot of these cases, you will receive a traffic infringement notice and an automatic loss of licence without being required to attend Court.
+In a lot of these cases, you will receive a traffic infringement notice and a loss of licence without being required to attend Court.

 There are, however, many drink and drug driving offences where you are required to attend Court.
 These types of offences generally carry mandatory periods of licence disqualification.
-Depending on the amount of alcohol or drugs found in your system or whether you are facing your first or a subsequent offence, there are often further ramifications flowing from drink and drug driving offences, such as immediate suspension and/or having your motor vehicle impounded..
+Depending on the amount of alcohol or drugs found in your system or whether you are facing your first or a subsequent offence, there are often further ramifications flowing from drink and drug driving offences, such as immediate suspension and/or having your motor vehicle impounded.

 The reality is there is a lot you need to turn your mind to when you are facing a drink driving or drug offence and you are more likely to reduce the risk of committing further traffic offences and of getting your licence back sooner if you inform yourself of what will flow from a finding of guilt early on in your case.
 As expert and experienced traffic offence lawyers, we are committed to ensuring you understand the legal implications of the offence of which you are accused, whether or not you have a viable defence and finally, doing our best to ensure you achieve the best possible outcome you can, having regard to the circumstances of your case.